xenserver/python-libs/README.md

 still not yet typed, no strict checks can be enabled so far.
 However, every checker which is possible now, is enabled.

-Checking the contents of untyped functions is enabled for all but four modules which would need more work.
-Look for `check_untyped_defs = false` in `pytproject.toml`.
+Checking the contents of not typed functions is enabled for all but four modules which would need more work.
+Look for `check_untyped_defs = false` in `pyproject.toml`.

 The goal or final benefit would be to have it to ensure internal type correctness and code quality but also to use static analysis to check the interoperability with